In article <6f1ci9$gje$1@unlisys.unlisys.net>,

 Regards, Rob Henningsgard

-I have discovered that on my machines, it is necessary to include the following
+I have discovered that on my machines, it is necessary to include

 API call to make Win 95 and Win NT behave the same.